Dutch Grand Prix

-The Dutch Grand Prix (Grote Prijs van Nederland) is an annual Formula One World Championship auto racing event, held at Circuit Zandvoort, North Holland, the Netherlands, from 1950 through 1985, and after a 35 year hiatus, from 2021 to 2026.
+The Dutch Grand Prix (Grote Prijs van Nederland) was an annual Formula One World Championship auto racing event, held at Circuit Zandvoort in North Holland, Netherlands, from 1950 through 1985, and after a 35 year hiatus, from 2021 to 2026.

 It has been a part of the Formula One World Championship since 1952, and was designated the European Grand Prix twice, in 1962 and 1976, when this title was an honorary designation given each year to one Grand Prix race in Europe.
-It is also the first Grand Prix to have its own music track called Lights Out by Job Smeltzer better known as La Fuente which was played after the national anthem at the 2023 race.